georgsmeinung/whereip/README.md

 ## whereip
 # Welcome to Where IP!
-REST service to collect geographical data for a given IP.
-This an app that gets the Country for a given IP and related information.
+whereip is a REST service to collect geographical data for a given IP.
+This service gets the Country for a given IP and related information.
 It supports both IPv4 and IPv6

 You can use it as a REST service in a line like: